mesege1/stats_case_study/README.md

 # Visualization
 Scatter plot and histograms are used to visualize the distribution of correlation coefficients and p-values.
 # Conclusion
-Based on the hypothesis test results, our team can draw conclusions that the relationship between 'weight' and 'mpg' in the population.
-The analysis provides insights into the significance and direction of the relationship, aiding in understanding the impact of weight on a vehicle's MPG.
+The correlation coefficient of -0.831741 between MPG and weight suggests a strong negative linear relationship between these two variables in the population.
+The negative sign of the correlation coefficient indicates that as the weight of a vehicle increases, its MPG tends to decrease.
+Overall, the negative correlation coefficient of -0.831741 indicates a strong and statistically significant inverse relationship between weight and MPG in the population of vehicles represented in the dataset.